curiosag/StackOverflowStrategies/README.md

   If you're lucky and someone commented what actually was wrong, use the information, and drop the emotional content (if negative).
 Don't get into comment wars, you can't win, but you can get reputation deducted.

 - **GOOD** Remain respectful, also in the face of an hair raising OP.
-Apart from any moral aspect you're creating a barrier for the questioner to accept your answer, when, while maybe correct and technically helpful, it conveys a judgment about the OP being e.g. an incompetent, pretentious idiot.
+Apart from any moral aspect you're creating a barrier for the questioner to accept (+15!) your answer, when, while maybe correct and technically helpful, it conveys a judgment about the OP being e.g. an incompetent, pretentious idiot.
 Watch your words, contempt may even ooze out between the lines.
 Outright unfriendly comments or worse will get you warnings or bans.

-  Display of respectful communication might also be a trigger that earns you up-votes, I do suspect.
+  Display of respectful communication might also be a trigger that earns you up-votes (+10 each), I do suspect.
 In any case it creates a distinctly satisfying experience, IMHO, to treat others as human beings despite technical shortcomings, instead of snapping at them.
 Unless you've the misfortune of being a clinical psychopath [(F60.2)](https://www.icd10data.com/ICD10CM/Codes/F01-F99/F60-F69/F60-/F60.2).

 - **GOOD** Edit other posts.
 You're entitled to do so from the start, each accepted edit earns you +2, until you hit the edit reputation cap at 2000.
 Makes stuff easier to find, to comprehend and nicer to look at.